SAMMiCA/RODSNet/README.md

 Disparity prediction (in gray background): we correlate the multi-scale disparity features of scales 1/4 , 1/8 , 1/16 and compute a multi-scale 3D cost volume, aggregate costs, and produce an initial disparity map estimate in three different resolutions.
 Grayscale maps are used only for training.

+Refinement: initial semantic and disparity maps, and the left RGB (reference) image are fed into Nx hourglass network, and then upsampled with skip connections.
+The effect of the red branch is studied in ablation.

 ---
 #### Evaluation Demo (real-world), (RODSNet-2x vs. RFNet)